 Students are required to declare a major by the beginning of their junior year but may do so at any time by completing a form available in the Registrar's Office.
 Students must also have an academic advisor in their major department no later than the beginning of their junior year.
 The formal declaration of a major and change of advisors does not preclude students from seeking additional counsel about their academic programs from any member of the faculty.

 Students in the Bachelor of Music degree program must be admitted to a major before they may declare one.
 Admission to a major generally takes the form of successful completion of a qualifying examination at the end of the sophomore year.

-Any student who needs help identifying a new advisor should see the Dean of Student Academic Services.
-Students are encouraged to consult with other faculty members or the Office of the Dean of Student Academic Services for further advice.
+Any student who needs help identifying a new advisor should see the Dean of Academic Success.
+Students are encouraged to consult with other faculty members or the Center for Academic Success for further advice.

 Click here for this document (PDF).